metasepi/metasepi-website/en/posts/2020-10-14-avoid-freebsd-security-issue.md

 VeriFast has not yet avoided that.

 We need much experience on real usage for ATS2 and VeriFast to introduce real kernel developments such as Linux and FreeBSD.
-Because existing kernel should be re-written by ATS2, or it needs so many [pseudo C language headers](/en/posts/2018-11-13-see-you-verifast.html) to be verified by VeriFast.
+Because for that, existing kernel needs be re-written by ATS2, or it needs so many [pseudo C language headers](/en/posts/2018-11-13-see-you-verifast.html) to be verified by VeriFast.

+And we should look for solutions other than ATS2 and VeriFast.

 ## Future works